raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ### 5 questions to get started

 To get started planning your Phase 2, you could meet together as a team and try and answer the questions below.
 This should help you decide how you are going to work together and set some expectations.
-Make sure everyone gets a turn to speak!
+Make sure everyone gets a turn to speak.

 - _How are you going to make decisions as a team?_ Will you all have a say, or will you elect someone to take charge?
 - _How can you utilise everyone's strengths?_ What is everyone good at, and how can you help each other?